ISCI-NCTU/DOTCAS_vision/README.md

 ## Requirements
 - The kinect intrinsics and extrinsics need to be calibrated properly.
 - You probably can't run more than 2 Kinects on the same computer without losing FPS in the end.
 (I am running 2 with 30FPS!)
-- You will need the realtime_urdf_filter package with a few adjustments: https://github.com/JimmyDaSilva/realtime_urdf_filter.git (Use branch indigo-devel)
+- You will need the realtime_urdf_filter package with a few adjustments: https://github.com/JimmyDaSilva/realtime_urdf_filter.git (Use branch current_settings for kinectV2)
 - The realtime URDF filter uses OpenGL, therefore a GPU

 ## Instructions